 - Covers all probable emergency or disaster situations, both natural and human-induced

-Intent of an Emergency Response and Disaster Management Plan (ERDMP)
+Intent of an Emergency Preparedness and Disaster Management

 - to prevent casualties – both on-site and off-site